 Follow Channel 4 News across Libya as the conflict continues and watch the latest reports.
-Use the slider to change the date and time, navigate the map and click on the icons to watch the video.

 Below are the key military assets of the coalition forces and Libyan military.